Chickasaw Nation: Government and politics

 The Chickasaw Nation is headquartered in Ada, Oklahoma.
 Their tribal jurisdictional area is in Bryan, Carter, Coal, Garvin, Grady, Jefferson, Johnston, Love, McClain, Marshall, Murray, Pontotoc, and Stephens counties in Oklahoma.
 The tribal governor is Bill Anoatubby.
 Anoatubby was elected governor in 1987, and at the time, the tribe had a larger spending budget than funds available.
 Anoatubby's effective management gradually led the tribe toward progress, as tribal operations and funding have increased exponentially.
 Governor Anoatubby lists another of his primary goals as meeting the needs and desires of the Chickasaw people by providing opportunities for employment, higher education, and health care services.

 The Chickasaw Nation’s current three-department system of government was established with the ratification of the 1983 Chickasaw Nation Constitution.
 The tribal government takes the form of a democratic republic.
 The governor and the lieutenant governor are elected to serve four-year terms and run for political office together.
 The Chickasaw government also has an executive branch, legislative branch, and judicial department.
 In addition to electing a governor and lieutenant governor, voters also select thirteen members to make up the tribal legislature (with three-year terms), and three justices to make up the tribal supreme court.
 The elected officials provided for in the Constitution believe in a unified commitment, whereby government policy serves the common good of all Chickasaw citizens.
 This common good extends to future generations as well as today’s citizens.

 The structure of the current government encourages and supports infrastructure for strong business ventures and an advanced tribal economy.
 The use of new technologies and dynamic business strategies in a global market are also encouraged.
 Revenues generated by Chickasaw Nation tribal businesses support tribal government operations, are invested in further diversification of enterprises, and fund more than 200 programs and services.
 These programs cover education, health care, youth, aging, housing and more, all of which directly benefit Chickasaw families, Oklahomans, and their communities.
 This unique system is key to the Chickasaw Nation’s efforts to pursue self-sufficiency and self-determination, ensuring the continuous enrichment and support of Indian lives.

 Governor Anoatubby appointed Charles W. Blackwell as the Chickasaw Nation's first Ambassador to the United States in 1995.
 Blackwell had previously served as the Chickasaw delegate to the United States from 1990 to 1995.
 At the time of his appointment in 1995, Blackwell became the first Native American tribal ambassador to the United States government.
 Blackwell served in Washington as ambassador from 1995 until his death on January 3, 2013.
 Governor Anoatubby named Neal McCaleb ambassador-at-large in 2013, a role similar to Blackwell's.
+McCaleb died in January 2025.